ReduxISU/Redux_Frontend/README.md

 This is a standalone Next.js web client for the [Redux backend](https://github.com/ReduxISU/Redux), independent of the existing [Redux_GUI](https://github.com/ReduxISU/Redux_GUI) — the same relationship [Redux_VR](https://github.com/ReduxISU/Redux_VR) already has to the backend.
 It's being built to match a new design (a faceted catalog/browse experience with a Home page and a Problem Detail page), with its own repo per director request rather than as an addition to `Redux_GUI`.

-## Status: planning — no application code yet
+## Status: scaffolding in place — catalog UI not built yet

-This repo currently has no `package.json` and no Next.js scaffolding.
-The plan is to build the visual/interaction shell first (layout, routing, components against placeholder data), then wire it up to the real Redux backend plus a small local overlay for the handful of tag categories the backend doesn't support yet.
+Next.js scaffolding is complete and verified working (`npm install`, `npm run build`, and `npm run lint` all pass) — but the actual catalog UI described below hasn't been built yet. `pages/index.js` is currently just a placeholder page.
+The plan is to build the visual/interaction shell next (layout, routing, components against placeholder data), then wire it up to the real Redux backend plus a small local overlay for the handful of tag categories the backend doesn't support yet.

 ## Planned Features